10yard/dkafe/readme.md

 ### The frontend includes:
  - An interactive launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A rom patcher that automatically generates hacked roms from the many included patch files.
- - Several Donkey Kong hacks made by me specifically for use with this frontend.
+ - Several Donkey Kong hacks and plugins made by me specifically for use with this frontend.
- - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
+ - A custom lightweight version of WolfMAME built specifically for Donkey Kong, and it's clones and bootlegs.
- - MAME plugins and scripts interface MAME with the frontend and add cool features such as a coaching mode.
+ - MAME plugins and scripts that interface with the frontend to add cool features such as score targets and a coaching mode.
+ - A built in playlist that features 8 default Donkey Kong music tracks.
  - Extensive configuration options

 ### The frontend does not include: